 I didn’t get it, nor any information or schedule of the route, so I had to ask the other travelers, “at what time we leave tomorrow?” or “where are we going next?”
 That was until I decided to ask for a brochure and schedule, which I shouldn’t have had to do in the first place.
 But again, that’s just nitpicking.

-In the end, do I recommend it?
+In the end, do I recommend Stray New Zealand?

 I will be fair here and say that while I recommend the experience, the pass will be worth to you depending on what you value more; saving money or having the Stray experience.

-If you want to travel as cheap as possible across New Zealand, then Stray is not your best option.
+If you want to travel as cheaply as possible across New Zealand, then Stray is not your best option.
 They are not the cheapest option, but they do take you to some amazing places (often with other amazingly good travelers on the bus).

 If you want the Stray Travel experience by getting off the common tourist trail, then it is worth it, because you can save some of that money invested in the pass in most discounted experiences/attractions/sights and accommodation.